 The Rise of Omnichannel Retailing

 The 2020 survey from Statista says that about half of eCommerce decision-makers in North America and Europe said omnichannel tactics would be irreplaceable for business.
 Indeed, the omnichannel strategy is a necessity for a retail business to survive.
 It benefits the whole industry by creating a seamless and unified customer experience across all channels, boosting engagement and sales.
+Effectively handling customer conversations across multiple channels is crucial for improving conversion rates and satisfaction, as it ensures consistent support and engagement wherever customers interact.

 With generative AI, omnichannel can experience significant enhancements, just like any other aspect of eCommerce.
 Those can include: